5 Ways Parents Can Make the Most of an IEP Meeting and Get Their Child the Help She Needs

 IEP Meetings: How to Make Them More Productive and Compassionate

 When I was a young teacher working at an inner-city school, our principal would write that same quote on top of our faculty newsletter each week without fail.
 I'd wonder: Why the same quote again and again?
 Is she just too lazy to find another one?
-It wasn't until years later when I had a child of my own with autism that I understood the quote and how it's key to all we do as educators.
+It wasn't until years later when I had a child of my own with autism that I understood how profound that quote was and how it's key to all we do as educators.

 What Is an IEP and What Is an IEP Meeting?